Naveenkumarar/langgraph-visualizer/README.md

 ## Future Enhancements

-- Interactive graph visualization with diagrams
+- ✅ Interactive graph visualization with diagrams
-- Export graph as image
+- ✅ Export graph as image
-- Navigate to node/edge definitions in code
+- ✅ Navigate to node/edge definitions in code
+- Custom color schemes and themes
+- Save and restore graph layouts
+- Animation of execution flow
 - Support for more complex LangGraph patterns
 - Graph validation and error detection
+- Multiple layout algorithms

 ## License